 Sunlight inactivates some herbicides by ultraviolet (UV) light.
 Trifluralin and Eptam degradation is minimal when incorporation is done soon after application.
 Achieve, Poast, and Select are highly susceptible to UV light and will degrade rapidly if left in nonmetal spray tanks for an extended period of time or if applied during midday.
-To avoid UV breakdown, apply soon after mixing and with effective oil adjuvants to enhance and speed absorption.
+To avoid UV breakdown, apply soon after mixing and with an effective oil adjuvant which enhances and speeds absorption.